Convert Calories per Second-Square Centimeter-Celsius to BTU per Hour-Square Foot-Fahrenheit

 How do I convert Calories per Second-Square Centimeter-Celsius to BTU per Hour-Square Foot-Fahrenheit?

-A CGS unit of heat-transfer coefficient (= 41,840 W/(m²·K)) mostly found in older chemistry and thermochemistry literature.
+A CGS-system unit of heat-transfer coefficient equal to exactly 41,840 W/(m²·K) — an extraordinarily large unit appropriate only for the very highest heat-transfer scenarios.
 To convert Calories per Second-Square Centimeter-Celsius to BTU per Hour-Square Foot-Fahrenheit, multiply by 7368.45.
 For example, 25 cal/(s·cm²·°C) equals 184211 BTU/(hr·ft²·°F).

 How many BTU per Hour-Square Foot-Fahrenheit are in 1 Calorie per Second-Square Centimeter-Celsius?